Sudan upbeat on prospects for removal from U.S. terrorism list

 To smooth the transition, the government was also working to strengthen public transit in the city.

-The U.S. State Department on Sunday chaired the fourth meeting of the “Friends of Sudan” group, which includes officials from Egypt, France, Germany, Saudi Arabia, Norway, Qatar, the United Arab Emirates, Britain, the African Union, the European Union, the United Nations, the African Development Bank, the IMF and World Bank.
+The U.S. State Department on Monday chaired the fourth meeting of the “Friends of Sudan” group, which includes Egypt, France, Germany, Saudi Arabia, Norway, Qatar, the United Arab Emirates, Britain, the African Union, the European Union, the United Nations, the African Development Bank, the IMF and World Bank.

 The group said it was backing the transitional government’s plans and could hold a donors’ conference in spring 2020.